Small and Medium-Sized Deposit-Taking Institutions (SMSBs) Capital and Liquidity Requirements – Guideline (2025)

 Annex 1 – Summary of SMSB Capital and Liquidity Requirements by Category

-Table Annex 1a - Summary of SMSB Capital Requirements by Category
+Annex 1a table - Summary of SMSB Capital Requirements by Category

 Requirements OSFI Guideline Reference Category I Category II Category III